Mjolnir42/epk/README.md

     as any error that occurred.

+func (e *EncryptedPrivateKey) Store(w io.Writer) error
+    Store writes out the encrypted private key to w in a format suitable for import by ReadFrom.

 func (e *EncryptedPrivateKey) Armor() (string, error)
     Armor returns the ascii armored binary serialization of e.
 The ASCII armor is encoded using standard base64.